denis-stepanov/esp8266-yeelight-switch/README.md

 ![boards](data/images/boards.png)

 Default configuration assumes that the button is connected to `GPIO0` (`GPIO4` aka `D2` for Witty Cloud) and is "pulled up" (i.e., the button's other contact is connected to GND).
-Boards supported out of the box are Witty Cloud, NodeMCU and bare ESP-01S with a wired external button.
+Boards supported out of the box are Witty Cloud, NodeMCU and a bare ESP-01S with a wired external button.
 If your button is connected to a different GPIO, define `BUTTON_BUILTIN` macro in `MySystem.h` accordingly.

 Example of connections for the ESP-01S board shown above: